Effect of prenatal exposure to tianeptine on different neurotransmitter receptors and 5-HT-stimulated inositol phosphate formation in rat brain

 Romero G, Toscano E, Montero D, De Felipe MC, Del Rio J.

-Department of Pharmacology, University of Navarra Medical School,
+University of Navarra Medical School,

 Pamplona, Spain.